Maryana Iskander: Early life and education

 Maryana Iskander was born in Cairo, Egypt, where she lived before emigrating to the United States with her family at the age of four.
 Her family settled in Round Rock, Texas.
-Iskander graduated from Rice University magna cum laude with a degree in sociology in 1997, before earning her MSc from Oxford University as a Rhodes Scholar in 1999, where she founded the Rhodes Association of Women.
-In 2003, she graduated from Yale Law School.
+Iskander matriculated at Rice University on a Harry S. Truman Scholarship, graduating with a B.A., magna cum laude, in sociology in 1997.

+In 1999, Iskander obtained her M.Sc. from Trinity College, Oxford, as a Rhodes Scholar, where she founded the Rhodes Association of Women.
+Afterward, she enrolled at Yale Law School, graduating with a J.D. in 2003.

 Career

-After graduating from Oxford, Iskander began her career as an associate at McKinsey and Co.
+After graduating from Oxford University, Iskander began her career as an associate at McKinsey and Co.
 Following her graduation from Yale Law School, Iskander clerked for Diane P. Wood on the Seventh Circuit Court of Appeals in Chicago, Illinois.
 She then served as the adviser to the president of Rice University, David Leebron.
 After two years, Iskander left her job at Rice to take the role of chief operating officer for Planned Parenthood Federation of America in New York.
 She has also worked as a strategy consultant for W. L. Gore & Associates, and a law clerk at Cravath, Swaine & Moore in New York, and Vinson & Elkins in Houston.

-After her time at Planned Parenthood, Iskander in 2012 became the chief operating officer of Harambee Youth Employment Accelerator in South Africa before becoming its chief executive officer (CEO) in 2013.
+After her time at Planned Parenthood, in 2012, Iskander became the chief operating officer of Harambee Youth Employment Accelerator in South Africa before becoming its chief executive officer (CEO) a year later (2013).
 Harambee is focused on connecting employers to first-time workers to reduce youth unemployment and increase retention.

-In 2015, Iskander made a commitment in New York City to the Clinton Global Initiative that Harambee would provide South African youth with 50,000 jobs and work experiences; by 2018, she was able to share with former U.S. President Bill Clinton, in Johannesburg for a visit, that Harambee had exceeded her commitment, delivering over 85,000 such opportunities.
-Speaking at the 2019 Conscious Companies Awards in Johannesburg, Iskander explained that she wanted "business to understand that the hiring of young people in their first jobs is not a charitable exercise but talent ...
+Speaking at the 2019 Conscious Companies Awards in Johannesburg, Iskander explained that she wanted "business to understand that the hiring of young people in their first jobs is not a charitable exercise but talent [...]
 We treat young people like customers and not like beneficiaries."
-By building a large pool of workers that is easily navigable and proving that youth can be employed successfully using this method, Harambee was able to scale their efforts and effectiveness.
-During her time as CEO, the non-profit connected 100,000 young workers with work opportunities in partnership with 500 businesses as of June 2019.

 On September 14, 2021, Iskander was named as CEO of the Wikimedia Foundation, assuming her post on January 5, 2022.
 She has stated in interviews that her priorities after taking her role were to diversify Wikipedia's volunteer writers and editors and to promote the Wikimedia Foundation's mission of advocating for access to information.
+In May 2025, she announced to staff that she will step down from the role as part of an organized succession plan, seeking a new CEO by January 2026.
+Iskander was compensated $512,179 in 2023 and $472,629 in 2024 for her role as CEO.

+In 2023, Iskander was elected to the Yale Board of Trustees.

+On October 17, 2025 during WikiConference North America at Civic Hall at Union Square in Manhattan, Iskander's speech to around 100 persons in the audience was interrupted when a man stormed to the stage, brandished a loaded firearm, and threatened suicide.
+The gunman was restrained and disarmed by two trust and safety volunteers at the conference.
+According to Bill Adair, Iskander was grateful to the two trust and safety volunteers, and told the crowd, "Richard and Andrew have been very busy...
+I thank them for saving my life."